-14. New GASB pronouncements
+14. New GASB pronouncements implemented

-The GASB issued Statement No. 84, Fiduciary Activities, which establishes criteria for the identification of fiduciary activities and provides guidance on reporting those activities.
+The GASB issued Statement No. 84, Fiduciary Activities, effective for fiscal 2021, which established criteria for the identification of fiduciary activities and provides guidance on reporting those activities.
 An activity meeting the criteria should be reported in a fiduciary fund.
 Governments with activities meeting the criteria should present a statement of fiduciary net position and a statement of changes in fiduciary net position.
-The new guidance is effective for fiscal 2021.
+The new GASB did not have an impact on the financial statements as the District did not have any funds which met the criteria.